The Chaos Engine: Brigand and Mercenary

 The Brigand and Mercenary are the all-rounded characters and have a mid-range price.
 Though they are slightly weaker than the Navvie and Thug, they have access to more specials and can move faster.
 The Brigand uses a rifle, which works the same as the Navvie's bazooka but is not as powerful.
 The Mercenary uses a Gatling gun that operates similarly to the Thug's shotgun, but with a different pattern.

 Gentleman and Preacher/Scientist

 The Gentleman and Preacher are the least expensive, with the highest movement speed and widest selection of specials; however, they have the lowest health.
-The Gentleman uses a flame pistol, while the Preacher carries a laser.
+The Gentleman uses a flame pistol, while the Preacher carries a lightning gun.
 Their shots are weaker than those of the other characters, but they can pass through enemies after hitting them.

 For the North American release, the Preacher character was redesigned slightly and renamed as the Scientist because the game's North American publishers felt that a priest killing people was offensive.